LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 QuickCheck was originally developed for Haskell.
 Implementations for several other programming languages soon followed.
 The idea is to express properties that predicates must comply with and automatically generate tests for those properties.
-The `lgtunit` tool supports both `quick_check/2-3` test idioms as described above and `quick_check/1-3` public predicates for interactive use:
+The `lgtunit` tool supports both `quick_check/2-3` test idioms, as described above, and `quick_check/1-3` public predicates for interactive use:

 	quick_check(Template, Options, Result).
 	quick_check(Template, Options).
 	quick_check(Template).

-The `quick_check/3` predicate returns results in reified form (either "passed" or "failed(Goal)" with Goal being the random test that failed).
+The `quick_check/3` predicate returns results in reified form (either `passed` or `failed(Goal)` with Goal being the random test that failed).
 The other two predicates print the test results.

 Properties are expressed using predicates.
-The QuickCheck test idioms and predicates take as argument the mode template for a property (defined as a local predicate) and generate random values for each argument based on the type information.
+The QuickCheck test idioms and predicates take as argument the mode template for a property (defined as a local predicate) and generate random values for each input argument based on the type information.
 The mode template syntax is the same used in the `info/2` predicate directives.
 An optional argument, `n/1`, allows the specification of the number of random tests that will be generated and run.
 The user can define new types to use in the property mode templates to use with its QuickCheck tests by defining clauses for the `arbitrary` library category multifile predicates.

 Skipping unit tests